 An EV thermal cooling system maintains a proper operating temperature range for the power electronics, electric motor, engine, and more.

-Plug-In Hybrid Electric Vehicles make use of batteries to power an electric motor and a secondary fuel source that may be petrol or diesel to power an internal combustion engine (ICE).
-If you own a PHEV, its batteries can be charged using electric vehicle supply equipment, a wall outlet, regenerative braking, or through its internal combustion engine.
+Plug-In Hybrid Electric Vehicles make use of a battery pack to power an electric motor and a secondary fuel source which may be petrol or diesel to power an internal combustion engine (ICE).
+If you own a PHEV, its lithium batteries can be charged using electric vehicle supply equipment, a wall outlet, regenerative braking, or through its internal combustion engine.

 If you own a PHEV, it’s most likely going to run primarily on electric power until the battery gets close to being completely depleted; and it’s at this point that your PHEV automatically switches over to its internal combustion engine.
 PHEVs are effectively a middle ground between EVs and conventional petrol or diesel-powered vehicles, ideally giving you the opportunity to access the best of both worlds.
 There’s no denying the fact that a PHEV can serve as the ideal automobile for you.
-Some key components of a Plug-In Hybrid Electric Vehicle include but aren’t limited to;
+Some key components of a Plug-In Hybrid Electric Vehicle include:

 - Auxiliary Battery